dl-solarity/zkit/README.md

 # ZKit

-This package provides a set of utilities to help you develop zk circuits using circom.
+A zero knowledge kit that helps you develop circuits using Circom.

 ## Installation